huang-piang/puyanghuang/index.md

 ## About Me

-I am a Ph.D. student in the Samueli Electrical and Computer Engineering Departement at University of California, Los Angeles, under the supervision of Prof. Kang L. Wang.
+I am a Ph.D. student in the Electrical Engineering Departement at Stanford University, under the supervision of Prof. Shan X. Wang.
 Before that, I obtained my Bachelor degree in Electrical and Computer Engineering from Shanghai Jiao Tong University (SJTU) and Master degree in Electronic Science and Technology from ShanghaiTech University.

 ## Research Interests